 Reason 6: Infection

 Your dog may also make pig sounds if he has sinusitis or pulmonary infection.
-Since it is harder to breathe via the nostril your dog ends up making pig noises.
+Since it is harder to breathe via the nostril, your dog makes pig noises.

-Your canine is while trying to empty its sinus cavities, might also produce frequent reversal sneezing.
+While trying to empty its sinus cavities, your canine might also produce frequent reversal sneezing.
 Bronchiolitis, like a narrowed or collapsed trachea, might induce wheezing or pig noises.